 Therapeutic approaches

 Five studies specifically focused on therapeutic approaches in AM or RM[8,11,14,15,23].
-In the study by Rehders et al[23], the outcome of 45 patients with STS, of whom 5 have had eSTS, and subsequently developed hepatic metastases, was analyzed.
+In the study by Rehders et al[23], the outcome of 45 patients with STS, of whom five have had eSTS, and subsequently developed hepatic metastases, was analysed.
 All patients had undergone surgical resection of their metastases, most commonly wedge resections (n = 8) and hemihepatectomies (n = 7).
-Comparable results were reported by Grimme et al[15], including 5 eSTS-patients and a further 33 patients with STS at other sites, who developed liver metastases.
+Comparable results were reported by Grimme et al[15], including 5 eSTS patients and a further 33 patients with STS at other sites, who developed liver metastases.
 Most patients in their cohort (n = 24) underwent a minor resection, defined as ≤ 2 segments of the liver, whilst 13 patients were treated by major hepatic resection[15].
-Three patients had intraoperative complications (i.e., small-bowel-perforation, tumor rupture, bleeding), and 6 patients developed postoperative complications, resulting in a perioperative complication rate of 20%[15].
-Slightly more complications were reported by Rehders et al[23], with a combined complication rate of 44%, including 7 minor complications (i.e., not requiring surgical intervention) and 5 major complications (i.e., requiring surgical interventions or being fatal).
+Three patients had intraoperative complications (i.e., small-bowel perforation, tumour rupture, bleeding), and 6 patients developed postoperative complications, resulting in a perioperative complication rate of 20%[15].
+Slightly more complications were reported by Rehders et al[23], with a combined complication rate of 44%, including 7 minor complications (i.e., not requiring surgical intervention) and 5 major complications (i.e., requiring surgical interventions or proving fatal).

-Of the 19 eSTS-patients with AM analyzed in the study by Behranwala et al[8], 16 patients (84.2%) underwent abdominal metastasectomy.
+Of the 19 eSTS patients with AM analysed in the study by Behranwala et al[8], 16 patients (84.2%) underwent abdominal metastasectomy.
 Of these, three subsequently developed abdominal recurrences[8].
 All 14 patients with liver metastases in the study by Ogose et al[11] were treated conservatively.
 Of the 10 patients with non-hepatic AM, 4 were treated conservatively, 5 patients underwent abdominal metastasectomy, and one further patient was treated by RTX[11].
 The rate or type of complications were not reported in these two studies.

 In the study by Lev-Chelouche et al[14], 6 out of 10 patients with RM underwent curative metastasectomy, accompanied by extensive intra-abdominal resection (colectomy, nephrectomy, splenectomy, sigmoidectomy, pancreatectomy) in 4 patients.
 A further two patients showed diffuse metastatic disease infiltrating the mesentery root, resulting in only diagnostic laparotomy[14].
 These were treated with CTX, along with two further patients who were considered inoperable[14].